heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 ### System scalability

-- Capacity of a system to handle a varying amount of work
+- Capacity of a system to handle a varying amount of work.
 - Can be achieved by:
   - **Vertical scaling** (adding more hardware resources to a server, also known as _scale up_).